-The incredible growth of the blockchain and crypto industry over the past few years, despite all the hiccups and setbacks, has been mind-boggling.
+The incredible growth of the blockchain and crypto marketing industry over the past few years, despite all the hiccups and setbacks, has been mind-boggling.

 With applications from finance to food, blockchain technology has proven beyond a doubt that the future is essentially decentralized.
 The total value locked in DeFi, spread across different chains and protocols, stands at a whopping $50.52 billion now.
 Blockchain drives innovation in major logistics, healthcare, media, insurance, and telecommunications companies.
 The technology has even marked its presence in charity through initiatives like the Milk and Butter tokens, one of our favorites!

 As the number of people captivated by cryptocurrencies increases, so does the number of ventures in the industry.
 Every day, new projects are spawned into the market.
 This makes it increasingly hard for people to find the right projects and for projects to find the right audience.
 Along with that, the complexity and intangibility of the industry make it harder for potential investors to understand the actual worth of blockchain services.

 There have been umpteen examples of projects that raised millions of dollars through crowdfunding methodologies like ICOs, STOs and IDOs.
 However, many of them failed spectacularly because they either were rug-pull ventures or could not develop what they had planned.
 Another very important factor in their failure was that they were unable to communicate well with their community.